uncomplicate/neanderthal/articles/getting_started.md

 Add a MKL distribution jar `[org.bytedeco/mkl-platform-redist "2020.1-1.5.3"]` as your project's dependency.

 Neanderhtal will use the native CPU MKL binaries from that jar automatically, so you don't need to do anything else.
-If the jar is not present, Neanderthal will expect you to have a system-wide MKL installation as explained in [Native Engine Requirements](#the-native-library-used-by-neanderthals-native-engine). *Note: MKL size is 750MB*!
-Lein will download it the first time you include it, which might take some time, so it's a good idea to run `lein deps` and wait each time you update the version.
+If the jar is not present, Neanderthal will expect you to have a system-wide MKL installation as explained in [Native Engine Requirements](#the-native-library-used-by-neanderthals-native-engine). **Note: MKL distribution size is 750 MB!** Lein will download it the first time you include it, which might take some time, so it's a good idea to run `lein deps` and wait each time you update the version.

 ## Requirements